snuwebprogramming/homework2/README.md

   ...
 ]

 maximum 100 messages are loaded.
-You must use createdFrom, createdTo, orderBy=(asc,desc) to load more messages.
+You must use createdFrom, createdTo, order=(asc,desc) to load more messages.

 for example,
 ```